nats-io/nats.java/README.md

 If you are using the 1.x version of java-nats and don't want to upgrade to 2.0.0 please use ranges in your POM file, java-nats-streaming 1.x is using [1.1, 1.9.9) for this.

-### Linux Platform Note

-NATS uses RNG to generate unique inbox names.
-A peculiarity of the JDK on Linux (see [JDK-6202721](https://bugs.openjdk.java.net/browse/JDK-6202721) and [JDK-6521844](https://bugs.openjdk.java.net/browse/JDK-6521844)) causes Java to use `/dev/random` even when `/dev/urandom` is called for.
-The net effect is that successive calls to `newInbox()`, either directly or through calling `request()` will become very slow, on the order of seconds, making many applications unusable if the issue is not addressed.
-A simple workaround would be to use the following jvm args.

-`-Djava.security.egd=file:/dev/./urandom`

 ## Basic Usage

 Sending and receiving with NATS is as simple as connecting to the nats-server and publishing or subscribing for messages.
 A number of examples are provided in this repo as described in [examples.md](src/examples/java/io/nats/examples/examples.md).